-If you want a stable career in healthcare without providing direct patient care, medical billing and coding might be the right path.
-Wyoming has several training options to help you prepare for certification and entry-level jobs.
+If you’re interested in healthcare roles without direct patient care, medical billing and coding may be a good path.
+Wyoming has several training options to help you prepare for certification and entry-level roles.
+Job stability and opportunities vary by employer and region.

 The important thing is to choose a program that's accredited and matches your learning style.
 In this guide, you'll see where you can train in Wyoming, what to expect from each option, and the steps to get certified.